-It's extremely unlikely you will encounter any crime while you are traveling in Bhutan.
+It's highly unlikely you will encounter any crime while you are traveling in Bhutan.
 Incidents of petty crime are rarely reported and violent crime is very uncommon.
 On average, 21 homicides are reported across the country annually.

 The most serious threat to Bhutan's security is terrorism carried out by different dissident groups from India illegally camped in the nation.
 There have been kidnappings from communities near the border region.
-Most tour companies don't go to remote areas within Bhutan where insurgent activity has occured and it's advised for safety reasons to avoid those areas.
+Most tour companies don't go to remote areas within Bhutan where insurgent activity has occurred and it's advised for safety reasons to avoid those areas.

-Same sex relationships were decriminalized in Bhutan in June 2019 after a long legal battle by the local LGBTQ community.
-There is no noticeable gay scene in Bhutan however there are several tour operators who can assist LGBTQ travelers with their holiday arrangements.
+Same-sex relationships were decriminalized in Bhutan in June 2019 after a long legal battle by the local LGBTQ community.
+There is no noticeable gay scene in Bhutan, however, there are several tour operators who can assist LGBTQ travelers with their holiday arrangements.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.